On a Broken Formal Symmetry between Kinetic and Gravitational Energy: The Formal Symmetry in Relativity

+However, because this approach requires gravitational momenta to be imaginary, it seems less palatable (especially in light of the next section) and we will therefore continue to consider $v_g$ to be real in relativity. \\As a final check, use the fact known from canonical GR that for a static spherical field

-And take the negative gradient of (22) using (24):
+And take the negative gradient of (22) using (28):

-for a weak field this reduces to Newton's law of gravitation.
+for a weak field $(\gamma_g \approx 1)$this reduces to Newton's law of gravitation.
 The gradient operator is non-relativistic because it communicates changes in the potential instantaneously, but the time-independence of $\gamma_g$ mitigates the importance of this distinction.
-Equation (16) thus leads to a framework that conceptually links the seemingly very different notions of gravitational Energy in Newtonian theory and General Relativity: their relation to each other, in a sense, is like that between the branch of a hyperbolic curve and its reflection over the horizontal axis.
+Equation $(16)$ thus leads to a framework that conceptually links the seemingly very different notions of gravitational Energy in Newtonian theory and General Relativity.

-Alas, in relativity the formal symmetry between $K$ and $U$ is broken at all but infinitesimal scales: The symmetry is a consequence of the axiom and holds when the total energy of a test mass divided by its volume describes its energy density throughout, so that its energy and momentum can be represented by a four-vector.
-Since spherical fields diverge in direction, the test mass must therefore be infinitesimally small to achieve constant energy density.
-If it has finite extent, its total energy is no longer conserved, (16) becomes inapplicable and one must resort to a description in terms of the energy-momentum tensor instead, as prescribed by canonical GR.
+Alas, in relativity the formal symmetry between $K$ and $U$ is broken at all but infinitesimal scales: Viewed as a consequence of our axiom, the symmetry can only hold when the total energy of a test mass divided by its volume describes its energy density throughout, so that the description of its energy and momentum is essentially linear.
+The test mass must therefore be infinitesimally small.
+If it has finite extent, the axiom given by $(16)$ becomes inapplicable as the associated energies arise from non-linear energy density distributions, and one must resort to a description in terms of the energy-momentum tensor instead, as prescribed by canonical GR \cite{Mis73}.
 In Newtonian theory this is not a problem because test masses are taken to be point-like from the outset.